bir3/gorun/README.md

 - Runs without installing the Go toolchain as it's already embedded in the executable.
 - Resulting executables are cached for fast startup.
+- Size of `gorun` is 75 MB - while Go toolchain is 490 MB

 # Limitations